Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 - Criminal Justice.
 Most student veterans and service members are easily attracted to law enforcement and criminal justice because even if they have already left the service, there is still that inner desire to hone and use their skills in serving and protecting.
 Thus, getting a criminal justice degree gives them better chances of landing a good position in the job market.

 - The Medical Field.
-Most veterans are trained to have basic medical care skills, and develop these skills even further during the course of their service.
-Upon completing their tour of duty, going for a degree in nursing and the likes is a wise move.
+Most veterans are trained to have basic medical care skills and develop these skills even further during the course of their service.
+Upon completing their tour of duty, going for a degree in nursing and the like is a wise move.

 - Information Technology and Computer Science.
-The military has sophisticated technology, and over the years, it has continued to work intensively in modernizing its networks and systems.
+The military has sophisticated technology, and over the years, it has continued to work intensively to modernize its networks and systems.
 Thus, having a degree in computer science can help student veterans in building more on the skills they have learned.
-Plus, the careers waiting in this field of study is very lucrative.
+Plus, the careers waiting in this field of study are very lucrative.

 - Business.
 At some point, veterans learn and acquire management skills during their service.
 They must learn these skills as they are expected to lead teams, operations, and projects.
 If you’re someone planning to own a business, then a degree in business administration is a good move.

 - Aviation.
-Those military service members who have learned the dynamics of aeronautics and aviation in their military training can opt for a degree related to aviation like an aircraft maintenance engineer or an air traffic controller.
+Those military service members who have learned the dynamics of aeronautics and aviation in their military training can opt for a degree related to aviation, such as an aircraft maintenance engineer or an air traffic controller.

 - Construction Engineering.
 There will be a significant increase in science, technology, and engineering jobs in the next five years.
 You’ve already laid the groundwork for a career as a construction engineer if you’ve worked as a combat engineer or a mechanic.
 After all, you probably spent a significant portion of your military career constructing things.